Fry Art Gallery: Work of the Great Bardfield Artists

-Bawden, who with his friend Ravilious discovered Great Bardfield and became a key figure in the local artists' scene, is well represented in the Fry Art Gallery collection through linocuts, watercolours, posters, ceramics, books, scrapbooks and other printed material.
+Edward Bawden, who with his friend Eric Ravilious discovered Great Bardfield and became a key figure in the local artists' scene, is well represented in the Fry Art Gallery collection through linocuts, watercolours, posters, ceramics, books, scrapbooks and other printed material.
 The gallery holds watercolours by Ravilious, plus lithographs, books, fabric, ceramics and a collection of woodblocks, as well as two of his scrapbooks.

 In 2015 V&A Publishing, in association with the Fry Art Gallery, published Bawden, Ravilious and the Artists of Great Bardfield, illustrating a number of the pieces by Bawden, Ravilious, Rothenstein and other Bardfield artists in the collection.

 History and operation

-The Fry Art Gallery building was designed to house the art collection of Francis Gibson, a local Quaker businessman who died in 1859 and was inherited by his daughter, Elizabeth, who had married the Bristol MP Lewis Fry.
+The Fry Art Gallery building was designed to house the art collection of Francis Gibson, a local Quaker businessman who died in 1859.
+The collection was inherited by his daughter, Elizabeth, who had married the Bristol MP Lewis Fry.
 The gallery passed through the Fry family, who maintained a tradition of public access and who displayed a mixture of the family collection of historic masters and paintings by family members, including Roger Fry, until its closure in the early 1970s.

 The Fry Art Gallery Society was formed as a charity in 1985 and the gallery re-opened in its present form 1987.
 Prior to its closure it had been named the "Gibson Gallery".
 In 2002 the North West Essex Collection Trust, a separate charity, was formed, to be responsible for the safekeeping of the collection.
 In 2015 the Society purchased the freehold for the gallery building.

 Total visitor numbers for 2016 were approximately 11,000.